S3 Ingestion

 Connecting to a client

-Input the following information into your S3 client:
+Input the following information into your S3 client settings:

 Address: s3.amazonaws.com